Azure/cosmos-explorer/test/README.md

 its input; deleting should return focus to Add, which must still respond to a mouse click.
 Check the empty state and a long path name at narrow width.
 In wide Settings, the word lists should sit side by side; in the create panel they should stack.
+Controls should not stretch to fill the available workspace: language and stopword dropdowns and individual word-list boxes are at most 240px wide, path inputs at most 320px, and the Settings form at most 496px.
+They must still shrink to fit a narrow panel without clipping values, errors, or accessible labels.

 Verify modern policy fields with raw ARM JSON.
 Older typed management clients, including `az cosmosdb sql container show`, may omit fields unknown to their models